-- (1) All structures used as dwellings, such as guest cottages, grooms quarters, and accessory dwellings, shall meet the minimum setback in Table 3.D.1.A, Property Development Regulations. - (2) All structures over ten feet in height shall meet the minimum setbacks in Table 3.D.1.A, Property Development Regulations. - (3) Encroachment into easements shall be in accordance with Article 5.F.2.A, Easement Encroachment.
+- (1) All structures used as dwellings, such as guest cottages, grooms quarters, and accessory dwellings, shall meet the minimum setback in Table 3.D.1.A, Property Development Regulations, or Art.
+1.F.2.C, Minimum Residential Setback Requirements, if applicable.
+[Ord.
+2016-042] - (2) All structures over ten feet in height shall meet the minimum setbacks in Table 3.D.1.A, Property Development Regulations, or Art.
+1.F.2.C, Minimum Residential Setback Requirements, if applicable.
+[Ord.
+2016-042] - (3) Encroachment into easements shall be in accordance with Art.
+5.F.2.A, Easement Encroachment.